No products in the cart.

 A very important point that must not be overlooked or altered is the fact that everything, from the envelope to the letter itself, must look HANDWRITTEN!
 We have 12 excellent fonts, however you can also send us one of your own to use.

 We have found over the decades of sending them out for ourselves and thousands of customers that the envelope is just as important as the message.
-We use two sizes.
+We use three sizes.
 One is a 6”x9½” white invitation envelope, much like the envelope that a birthday card comes in.
-The other is an A6 4¾”x6½” and comes in white, beige, light blue, light green, and light pink.
+The other is an A6 4¾”x6½” and comes in white, beige, light blue, light green, and light pink and the last is a #10 style.

 Lets speak to the stamp